p-i-z/Diffeology-Archives/README.md

 -   **/Monographs/2013-Diffeology/**: The definitive reference for the theory of Diffeology (AMS 2013 and Beijing 2022 editions).
 -   **/Monographs/2026-The-Geometry-of-Motion/**: (Forthcoming) The definitive treatment of diffeology applied to mechanics.

+### /Open-Questions/

+A curated depository of significant open problems and conjectures in Diffeology.
+This section contains challenges that the author believes are crucial for the future development of the theory.
+It serves as an invitation to the mathematical community to engage with these problems and push the boundaries of the field.

 ## A Note on Diffeology

 Diffeology is an extension of classical differential geometry that provides a rigorous framework for doing calculus on spaces that are not necessarily manifolds.
 This includes quotients (such as orbifolds or irrational tori), function spaces, and spaces with singularities.